briansimiyuj/doctor-appointment-app/README.md

         1. Reuse Add Note Modal component but change the title to "Edit Note"
         2. Create a footer similar to the Add Note Modal footer
           a.
 Create a cancel button and set its onClick event to `closeModal` function from Notes Tab Context
           b.
-Create a Edit button
+Create a Edit button and set its onClick event to `handleEditNote` function from Edit General Note Hook

     #### Edit General Note Hook